veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 ## How to prevent referrer spam

-A [common recommendation][referral-filter] to prevent this type of referrer spam in Google Analytics is to eliminate the fake page views by creating a filter that uses a criteria based on the referral.
+A [common recommendation][referral-filter] to prevent this type of referrer spam in Google Analytics is to eliminate the fake page views by creating a filter that uses a criteria based on the referral (Not to be confused with adding the domains to the [referral exclusion list][referral-exclusion], which serves an entirely different purpose!).
 However, this approach is ineffective because the referrals used by the spammers will change over time and you would have to update your filters on a regular basis.